blockmatic-icebox/powerstack/README.md

 - tailwindui is great and the community is huge, you can copy paste any project and use it on your own without creating frankensteins
 - you can use it in combination with emmet, since it only uses className.
 - it enforce css based on constraints through theme and design tokens.
-- in 3.1 there is a feature called arbitrary variants that makes it even more flexible.
 - it gives you better performance, really good with ssr ( nextjs/remix ).
 - it removes the problems associated with preprocessors such as large bundles.
 - it is relatively less complex than styled components (you need to know more about javascript).